-To date there have been two Indigo Talks, both given online, with hundreds of people worldwide tuning in.
+To date there have been three Indigo Talks, all presented online, with hundreds of people worldwide tuning in.
 These talks can be viewed below.
-The inaugural talk was by Francyne Huckaby, of Texas Christian University.
-In her lecture, called “Two Bundles of Reeds: (In)evitable Pain, (Im)possible Promise,” Dr. Huckaby elucidated how, in a post-George Floyd world, suffering and injustice in society can serve as the source and impetus for healing and growth.
-Read an article on her talk here.
+The inaugural talk was by Francyne Huckaby, of Texas Christian University, whose topic “Two Bundles of Reeds: (In)evitable Pain, (Im)possible Promise,” Read an article on her talk here.

 The second lecture was given by Johnny Lupinacci of Washington State University in 2022.
-In a talk called “Envisioning A Better World Together Through Value Creation, Interdependence, and Creative Coexistence,” Dr. Lupinacci urged attendees to create truly diverse communities that challenge the domination model that characterizes global society.
+His talk was called “Envisioning A Better World Together Through Value Creation, Interdependence, and Creative Coexistence.”
 Read an article on his talk here.

 The third Indigo Talk was delivered on June 15, 2023.
 Zeena Zakharia of the the University of Maryland at College Park discussed “Ordinary Solidarities and the Restoration of Humanity.”
 Read an article on her talk here.